PseudoDevs/IamGhost/FATAL2.md

-Last updated: 2024-04-02 19:30:44
+Last updated: 2024-04-02 19:31:50
-Random Quote: Whoever doesn't flare up at someone who's angry wins a battle hard to win. - The Buddha
+Random Quote: Liberty, taking the word in its concrete sense, consists in the ability to choose. - Simone Weil